andreseduardop/lectupedia/content/list/lectores-por-pais/index.en.md

 draft: false

 toc: false
-description: Percentage of adult readers of books by country.
+description: Statistical compendium of the percentage of adult readers of books, by country.
 ---

 {{< infografia